Environmental baseline monitoring in the Vale of Pickering

 Establishment of the environmental baseline

-While the original remit of the project to establish a baseline ahead of shale-gas exploration no longer applies to the area into the foreseeable future, the project has served to provide robust environmental data for air, water, ground motion and soil.
-This has helped provide insights into natural, urban and industrial processes that impact on air and water quality, guidance for monitoring nearfield natural and induced seismic events, testing of new and developing technologies for monitoring (including in real time), and insights into protocols and practice for sound environmental monitoring and data evaluation.
+While the original remit of the project to establish a baseline ahead of shale-gas exploration no longer applies in the area, the project has served to provide robust environmental data for air, water, ground motion and soil.
+This has helped provide insights into natural, urban and industrial processes that impact on air and water quality including deep groundwater, guidance for monitoring nearfield natural and induced seismic events, testing of new and developing technologies for monitoring (including in real time), and insights into protocols and practice for sound environmental monitoring and data evaluation.
+The monitoring has been independent of the hydrocarbon industry and regulators to ensure evidence-based and impartial scientific outputs.

 Contact